herewego321/Random-WDN-data-generation/README.md

 This is a frame work for water pressure data generation.

-The detailed framework is written iin the paper under reviewing.
+The detailed framework is under reviewing.

 Will update soon.